Command Line Usage

 --dr --rc "=" "_" # Disable defaults using shortcut, replace = with _

-Sanitization examples (default: sanitize enabled):
+Sanitization examples (default: sanitize enabled, prompt for special chars):

 --sanitize # Explicitly enable character filtering (default behavior)